-The 56 facilities represent 5,624 licensed beds located in 12 states, predominantly in the southeastern United States.
+The 56 facilities represent 5,623 licensed beds located in 12 states, predominantly in the southeastern United States.
 The 56 facilities are separated by region and divided amongst four cross-defaulted master leases.
 The four regions include the Southeast (39 facilities), the Northwest (7 facilities), Texas (9 facilities) and Indiana (1 facility).
-Contractual rent for years 1-4 is approximately \$47 million with 2.5% annual escalators beginning in year five through the term of the lease.
+As of December 31, 2014, the following minimum rents are due under our direct financing leases for the next five years (in thousands):